qeesung/rocketchat-node/README.md

 ## Implemented APIs

 - Authentication
 - HTTP
 - OAuth(comming soon)
 - Room
 - get public rooms
 - join a room
 - leave a room
 - Messages
 - get unread messages from a room
 - send messages to a room
+- Set Topic for Room

 ## TODO